d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

 **By default, an uninteresting call is not an error,** as it violates no constraint specified by the test. (gMock's philosophy is that saying nothing means there is no constraint.)
-However, it leads to a warning, as it *might* indicate a problem (e.g. the test author might have forgotten to specify a constraint).
+However, it leads to a warning, as it *might* indicate a problem (e.g_. the test author might have forgotten to specify a constraint).

 In gMock, `NiceMock` and `StrictMock` can be used to make a mock class "nice" or